jarencecasisirano/Getting-started-with-git-and-github/index.md

 Create a new empty repository on Github.

-On your local machine, open the terminal and navigate to the directory you want to upload on Github.
+On your local machine, open the terminal and navigate to the directory you want to upload to Github.

 1. echo "# Starting-with-Git-and-Github" >> README.md (create README.md file)
 2. git init (initialize Git on the directory)